Princess Margaret Rose, The Countess of Snowdon. Margaret Rose is the daughter of King George VI and Queen Elizabeth of Great Britain.

 Antoinette Rose-Marie Spencer is the wife of Richard Spencer, 6th Baron Churchill of Whichwood.

-Rosaline Cecilia Caroline Bingham (1869-1958) was the daughter of Charles Bingham, 4th Earl of Lucan.
+Lady Rosaline Cecilia Caroline Bingham (1869-1958) was the daughter of Charles Bingham, 4th Earl of Lucan.
 She married James Hamilton, 3rd Duke of Abercorn.

 :xmas4: :xmas4: :xmas4: :xmas4: :xmas4: :xmas4: